Evaluation of music in Zambia: judgements about songs

 Evaluation of music in Zambia: judgements about songs.
 The data on musical judgements about songs have been collected in three surveys held in 1985/86, 1987 and 2004.

 The method of musical evaluation used in the survey in 1985/86 was not too far removed from one of the forms of musical evaluation used in Chibale: discussion after a performance or music gathering.
-Of course, discussing or eliciting criticism by means of some sort of formal interview (like it was done in the surveys) was not practised.
+Of course, discussing or eliciting criticism by means of some sort of formal interview (as was done in the surveys) was not practised.
 The method used in the 1987 survey was rather close to forms of evaluation in real time used in Chibale.

-Dividing the reasons to prefer a song in judgement groups
+Dividing the reasons to prefer a song into judgement groups

 Evaluation of music in Zambia: judgements about songs.
 We will group the many reasons to prefer a song -and later a dance and a performer- according to a number of criteria used in Chibale that are treated at various places on this site.

-- In Chibale some things are considered worth evaluating.
+- In Chibale, some things are considered worth evaluating.
 That is some things can be done right or wrong, good or bad.
 And other things can be done better than others.
 Therefore, we expect that people will give reasons to prefer a song (type) that stress its ‘goodness’ or its appropriateness (Properness group).
 And reasons that emphasise that or why the song is better than other songs (Excellence group).

 - Both the local and possession cults and the christian cults consider the effectiveness of music central.
 Therefore, we expect to find reasons referring to the effect of the song (Effect group).

-- Feelings experienced while hearing music are considered important, see the article on sorrow and joy.
+- Feelings experienced while hearing music are considered important; see the article on sorrow and joy.
 So, we expect that there will be reasons that refer to the feelings of joy or sorrow the song evokes (Feeling group).

 - A distinction is made between structural features and changeable (performative) features, see The representation of individual features of music.
 So, we expect that there will be reasons that refer to structural features and to changeable (performative) features of the preferred song or song type (Structural features group and Changeable features group).